patricia264/proseminar_geocomputation_patriciagribi/README.md

 ## Background and Motivation

-Why is your project important?
-What is known and unknown?

-Why important: current climate debate, climate change, future scenarios,

-this is known: glacial and interglacial periods, co2 amount in the atmosphere varies, in the last century there has been a strong increase in co2 levels due to anthropogenic activities, the amount of co2 in the atmosphere correlates with the temperature -- the average global temperature is rising.
+The importance of my research project lies in its relevance to the ongoing and intensifying debate surrounding climate change.
+As we approach the limits set by the Paris Agreement, understanding the likely scenarios that we are heading toward becomes increasingly crucial.

+The fluctuations between glacial and interglacial periods, the varying levels of CO2 in the atmosphere, and the significant recent increase in CO2 concentrations resulting from anthropogenic activities are all well-established facts among the big majority of scientists.

-this is unkown: overall uncertainty of paleo-based estimates of climate sensitivity
+he overall uncertainty surrounding paleo-based estimates of climate sensitivity remains a topic of uncertainty and ongoing research in the field of climate science.

 ## Objective